Euro 2020 draw offers unique incentive for 12 host nations

 "What the players are going to experience is close to what we experienced in 1996 and in '66.
 That's incredible for everybody," said the England manager.

-The Wembley factor could be key to ending England's half century without winning a major tournament with Southgate's exciting young squad having renergised a nation's support.
+The Wembley factor could be key to ending England's half century without winning a major tournament with Southgate's exciting young squad having re-energised a nation's support.

 "I think the most pleasing thing of the year has been the connection with the fans and being able to share brilliant experiences with them," added Southgate after exacting some measure of revenge for defeat to Croatia in the World Cup semi-finals in a thrilling Nations League group finale earlier this month.